 Homemade Egg Pasta is simply 2-ingredients; eggs and flour, and it cooks in 5-minutes and will become the favored pasta on your plate.

-Who knew homemade pasta could be so easy to make!
 To think I’ve been buying pasta made of flour and water, all these year, when I could have enjoyed a nourishing, enriched pasta.